 Lucky you, today Adobe Illustrator has made its tools and features more user-friendly than for example ten years ago when I was a graphic design student.

-Instead of changing colors one by one like I had to, now you can change the colors much easier thanks to the Recolor feature.
-Well, I have to say that the eyedropper tool has always been really helpful as well.
+Instead of changing colors one by one like I had to, now you can change the colors much easier thanks to the Recolor feature in Adobe Illustrator.
+Well, I have to say that the Eyedropper Tool has always been really helpful as well.

 If you’re a hardcore free spirit designer, maybe creating original color swatches with the color picker is a better option for you.